strvcom/nodejs-open-knowledge/README.md

 ## Introduction
-This repository serves as an online course for learning nodejs.
+This repository serves as an online course for learning Node.js.
-It’s here to help those who want to learn more about nodejs and backend to develop a backend API.
+It’s here to help those who want to learn more about Node.js and backend to develop a backend API.

 #### Goal
-To give you a fundamental understanding of backend and nodejs.
+To give you a fundamental understanding of backend and Node.js.

-Presenters in our courses demonstrated the best practices in building nodejs applications based on their experience gained from numerous projects.
+Presenters in our courses demonstrated the best practices in building Node.js applications based on their experience gained from numerous projects.

 #### Source
-This repository ("online course") was created and transformed from **STRV Nodejs Nights**– a free offline course focused on Nodejs created by [STRV](https://www.strv.com/).
+This repository ("online course") was created and transformed from **STRV Nodejs Nights**– a free offline course focused on Node.js created by [STRV](https://www.strv.com/).

 #### Prerequisites
-The course requires at least a junior-level knowledge of programming (don’t need to be experienced with javascript, node or backend itself).
+The course requires at least a junior-level knowledge of programming (don’t need to be experienced with javascript, Node.js or backend itself).

 ## Contents